-Carlos Alcaraz Parents
+Carlos Alcaraz's Parents

-Carlos Alcaraz Parents
+Carlos Alcaraz

 Carlos Alcaraz is a professional tennis player from Spain, who has held the world No. 1 spot for twenty weeks.
 He became the youngest player to claim the No. 1 spot in the ATP Rankings after his triumphant run at the 2022 US Open Championships.
 He has won four major singles titles to date, including the 2024 French Open, 2023 and 2024 Wimbledon Open and the 2022 US Open.

-Carlos Alcaraz started the current season on a strong note by reaching the quarterfinals of the 2024 Australian Open for the first time in his career.
-With his win in the fourth round, he became the fourth-youngest man in Open Era history to reach all four major quarterfinals.
+Alcaraz became the second player after Andy Murray to defeat Novak Djokovic in the Wimbledon final.
+He also became the first non-Big-four player to win a Wimbledon Tournament since Lleyton Hewitt (2002).
 Defending champion of the 2024 Argentina Open, he lost to Chilean star Nicolas Jarry in the semifinals.
-He capped off the clay court season by winning the prestigious Roland Garros tournament, beating Alexander Zverev in the final.
+Alcaraz capped off the clay court season by winning the prestigious Roland Garros tournament, beating Alexander Zverev in the final.
 At Wimbledon 2024, he beat Novak Djokovic in straight sets to retain his crown.

 NameCarlos Alcaraz